RUSSIA: "Extremism" religious freedom survey, September 2016

 Ease of adding, difficulties of removal

 Getting books and other materials deleted from the Federal List is a drawn-out and difficult process which can demand considerable resources from publishers and religious communities.
 In addition, removal offers no guarantee that an item will not be returned to the List in future.
-By contrast, having titles added is straightforward for prosecutors and law enforcement.
+By contrast, adding titles is an easy and straightforward process for prosecutors and other state officials.

 Any district, municipal, or regional court may decide that a book, leaflet, song, slogan, video, website or webpage has "extremist" content upon the request of a prosecutor's office.
 Publishers and any religious community which might have an interest in the outcome of such a consideration are often not informed of such proceedings.